SharkyBamboozle/iVISPAR/README.md

 ### Sliding Tile Puzzle (STP)
 This is a 3D implementation of the classic Sliding Tile Puzzle (STP), commonly known as the 15-Puzzle or n-Puzzle.
 Agents are tasked with moving tiles from a randomly sampled initial configuration to a goal state where the numbered tiles are arranged in order.
 Agents can move tiles in the four cardinal directions (following the von Neumann neighborhood) using text prompts that reference the tile number.
 STP is a well-known NP-hard problem.
+Configuration options include board size, number of tiles, camera angles, visibility of board labels, representation types (vision or text), complexity (minimal move sequence length), and more.

 <div align="center">
   <img src="Resources/README/STP_panorama.gif" alt="Sliding Geom Puzzle" width="900"/>